Roswell Premises Liability Lawyer

 • Trespassers – Trespassers are illegal visitors to someone else’s property.
 Property owners are only liable for a trespasser’s injuries if they intentionally cause them.
 For example, if a property owner deliberately sets up a hazard to deter trespassers, injured trespassers will have a valid premises liability claim.

 However, Georgia makes an important exception meant to protect young children who are unlikely to understand the inherent dangers of trespassing.
 A property owner might be liable if a child is enticed onto a property by an “attractive nuisance” and injured as a result.
+Swimming pools, playground equipment, and construction sites can all qualify as attractive nuisances in Roswell premises liability cases.

 Common Accidents in Premises Liability Cases